Solving the Scattering Problem for Open Wave-Guide Networks, I Fundamental Solutions and Integral Equations: The Integral Equations

 \section{The Integral Equations}

-With the computations we have completed we can now express the kernels appearing in the integral equations, \eqref{eqn37.24}, in terms of $\fw^{[j]}$ and the guided modes for the relevant equations.
-We now reintroduce the $l,r$ sub- and superscripts, letting $\fw^{[j]}_{l,r}$ denote the kernels defined by $q_{l,r}$ and $w^g_{l,r}$ the contributions of the guided modes from~\eqref{eqn43.34}.
+Using the computations in Section~\ref{sec6} and Theorem~\ref{thm00} we now express the kernels appearing in the integral equations, \eqref{eqn37.24}, in terms of $\fw^{[j]}$ and the guided modes for the relevant equations.
+We reintroduce the $l,r$ sub- and superscripts, letting $\fw^{[j]}_{l,r}$ denote the kernels defined by $q_{l,r},$ and $w^g_{l,r}$ the contributions of the guided modes $\{v_n^{l,r}(x_2)e^{\pm i\xi_n^{l,r}}:\:n=1,\dots, N^{l,r}\},$ from~\eqref{eqn43.34}.
 With this notation we have